arashnm80/arashnm80.github.io/handbook/2-battlefields.md

 ---
 1. be able to finish any task with any given tool.
 2. use all the possible tools in the universe together to finish any task.

+---
+1. be able to sacrifice everything
+2. find better strategies to sacrifice less